nextthingco/docs/Gadget-docs/source/includes/_intro.md

 * OSX
 * Windows 10 Pro 64-bit

-2) <span style="color: EB008B">**GadgetOS**</span> is a buildroot-based Linux operating system.
+2) <span style="color: EB008B">**GadgetOS**</span> is a [Buildroot]((https://buildroot.org/))-based Linux operating system.
 It boots quickly, takes up a small amount of NAND, and is designed to work with GadgetCLI.

 Buildroot is at the core of GadgetOS and features Docker support.
 The **GadgetCLI** communicates directly with the Docker daemon over ssh, using GadgetOS’s usb ethernet connection.
-For more information on Buildroot, read [here](https://buildroot.org/).

-**Tech Notes**

 #### C.H.I.P.
 Pro